 Gesamtkunstwerk is a German word for 'total work of art'.
 This concept was first advanced as a theory, then put into practice by the German composer Richard Wagner in the late 19th century.
 It espressed the hope of merging all the arts and uniting them in a single design.
-Throughout the 20th century, numerous artists display and layout
+Throughout the 20th century, numerous artists and architects explored this idea of bringing several disciplines together within a single artistic project.